 6. Make zero your new best friend.
 I completely understand you will have zero friends after you quit your breakfast club, but make friends with zero-calorie beverages like black coffee, green tea, and water.

 7. Track your results.
-If you are concerned about losing muscle mass or want to lose weight, you will have to keep track of how much calories you intake.
+If you are concerned about losing muscle mass or want to lose weight, you will have to keep a track of how much calories you intake.

 8. Intermittent Fasting is not a miraculous panacea.
 While intermittent fasting can have plenty of health benefits, excuse me for sounding like a relationship expert here, but you must not expect a lot because expecting too much often leads up to heartbreaks….and eventually, you might even wanna break up.
 Ain’t nobody got an 8 pack abs by skipping breakfast.